To help you determine if subbing with Swing is the right fit for you, we have compiled a list of frequently asked questions and answers.

 Is there a minimum time commitment required to sub with Swing?

 No!
-You work as much or as little as you want.
+You work with us as long as you wish.

 Does Swing provide benefits?